cloudrex/unit/README.md

 #### 2. Feeding tests with in-line data

-Instead of writing many assert statements, we can use the clever `@Feed` decorator.
+Instead of writing many assert statements, we can use the clever `@feed` decorator.
 It's job is to provide (thus "feed") the test method with in-line data.

 For simplicity's sake, the import statements have been ommitted.